Summer School/Academic Travel

 - University College in Cork, Ireland holds an annual summer Greek and Latin summer school.

-- Greek Studies on Site offers a series of seminars to take place in Athens, Greece in the summer of 2014 in partnership with the Norwegian Institute at Athens.
+- Greek Studies on Site offers a series of seminars to take place summers in Athens, Greece in partnership with the Norwegian Institute at Athens.